FedML-AI/doc.fedml.ai/docs/launch/share-and-earn.md

 ![Update GPU](static/image/update_gpu.png)

-Head back to the `Share & Earn / My GPUs` page on platform and verify that the GPU server is added to your list of active GPUs:
+Head back to the `Supplier / GPUs` page on platform and verify that the GPU server is added to your list of active GPUs:

 ![My GPUs](static/image/my_gpus.png)